joao2391/DotNetExpose/README.md

 # DotNetExpose

 DotNetExpose is a .Net library for helping you to scrap web pages.
-It shows to you a lot of information about the page.
+It shows you a lot of information about the page.

 ## Installation